 - Climbing Harness (these are hands down the best harnesses, so we brought our own) – Like rock climbing, it’s worn to secure you to the rope as you are climbing and belaying.

-- Climbing Helmet – It’s always good to keep a helmet on at all times whether you are climbing or not.
+- Climbing Helmet – It’s always good to keep a helmet on always, whether you are climbing or not.
 Chunks of ice will fall off the wall and come tumbling down.
 Bring your own if you don’t like using ones other people have used.
-In rock climbing, you typically yell if rocks come loose, but you don’t in ice climbing since it’s happening all the time.
+In rock climbing, you typically yell if rocks come loose, but you don’t in ice climbing since it’s always happening.

-- Belay Device – Different types of devices are available used for belaying and abseiling.
-We like using the grigri over ATC for extra security.
+- Belay Device – Different devices are available for belaying and abseiling.
+We like using the Grigri over ATC for extra security.

-- Carabiners – Different types to help create anchors and attaching ropes at various points.
+- Carabiners – Different types help create anchors and attach ropes at various points.

 This depends on the weather and situation, but we’ll share what we brought.
-Keep in mind, whatever you bring, you will have to carry in and out.
+Remember, whatever you bring, you must carry in and out.
 In our case, we lowered down before climbing back up.
 I had to climb back up with all our gear, which was an extra challenge.

-- Lowepro Backpack – This has been a great backpack for outdoor adventures.
-As you can see in the photo, I could secure it when I was climbing.
+- Lowepro Backpack – This has been an excellent backpack for outdoor adventures.
+As you can see in the photo, I could secure it while climbing.
 I can also leave it on my hip to access my gear when needed.
 There is a rain fly if I have to put it down in the snow.

 - Canon 5D Mark III

-- 16-35mm Lens – Since you’ll probably be close to the waterfall, a wide lens will help you capture the sheer size of it.
+- 16-35mm Lens – Since you’ll probably be close to the waterfall, a wide lens will help you capture its sheer size.

 - Tripod – We brought one with us just in case we were in a darker canyon but ended up having great light.